genesis-community/cf-genesis-kit/MANUAL.md

   - `self-signed` - Generate self-signed certs for haproxy.

 Blobstore related:
-  - `aws-blobstore` - Use S3 storage as external blobsore.
+  - `aws-blobstore` - Use AWS S3 storage as external blobsore.
+  - `minio-blobstore` - Use Minio S3-compatible storage as external blobsore.
   - `azure-blobstore` - Use Azure blob storage as external blobstore.
   - `gcp-blobstore` - Use GCS as external blobstore.
   - `gcp-use-access-key` - Use use google storage access key/secret to access the external GCS blobstore (instead of service account credentials which is the default).